Luxor Temple Tickets & Tours

 Discover Karnak Temple's history and hidden stories at your own pace, from the First Pylon's myths to the grand Hypostyle Hall and serene Sacred Lake, using offline maps.

-- Visit the Valley of the Kings, home to 63 tombs of Pharaohs, and enjoy lunch at a local restaurant.
+Visit the Valley of the Kings, home to 63 royal tombs, and stop for lunch at a local restaurant.

-- Marvel at the Temple of Queen Hatshepsut, a powerful female leader who chose to defy society by representing herself pictorially as a male.
+Visit the Temple of Queen Hatshepsut, a ruler who broke tradition by depicting herself as male.

 More details

-- Visit the Valley of the Kings, home to 63 tombs of Pharaohs, and enjoy lunch at a local restaurant.
+Visit the Valley of the Kings, home to 63 royal tombs, and stop for lunch at a local restaurant.

-- Marvel at the Temple of Queen Hatshepsut, a powerful female leader who chose to defy society by representing herself pictorially as a male.
+Visit the Temple of Queen Hatshepsut, a ruler who broke tradition by depicting herself as male.

 10% off